springernature/ux-elements-docs/nature/styleguide/color.md

 Our color system creates a user-friendly interface for researchers, while also contributing to the character of Nature Portfolio.
 We organise colors into 3 groups; accent, background and user interface.

 * Accent colors derive from the brand color pallete.
-We use them sparingly, such as for the journal identity or infographics and marketing.
+We use them sparingly, such as for the journal identity or infographics.
 * Background colors are used for supporting material, such as article cards and illustrations.
-* UI colors are our primary pallete when designing interactive elements, and are compliant with Web Content Accessibility Guidelines AA standard contrast ratios.
+* UI colors are the primary pallete for designing interactive elements, and are compliant with Web Content Accessibility Guidelines AA standard contrast ratios.
 We’ve also developed a wider range of neutral greys, necessary for the hierarchy and density of information in our use cases.

 ---